-Sudbury Hospital Services provides ware-washing and transportation services to the Hospital based on rates reflecting the costs, expenses and disbursements incurred by them in the normal course of business.
-The Hospital has significant influence in Sudbury Hospital Services.
-During the year, the Hospital purchased \$2,280 (2018 - \$2,281) in ware-washing and transportation services from Sudbury Hospital Services.
-At March 31, 2019, the amount owing to the Hospital from Sudbury Hospital Services was \$Nil (2018 - \$767).
+The Hospital has significant influence in Sudbury Hospital Services ("SHS").
+As of April 1, 2019 the Hospital ended its long standing contract with SHS under which SHS provided warewashing and transportation services to the Hospital based on rates reflecting the costs, expenses and disbursements incurred by them in the normal course of business.
+During the year, the Hospital purchased \$755 (2019 - \$2,280) in ware-washing and transportation services from Sudbury Hospital Services.
+At March 31, 2020, the amount owing to the Hospital from Sudbury Hospital Services was \$20 (2019 - \$Nil).